looker/hackernews/01_intro.md

 ### Are there people better the author: 'Slimy'?

-We can sort by **Percent 7 Plus** and look at people that have posted more than 5 stories (again, an arbitrary number).
+Another advantage of creating a new measure is we can now sort by it.
+Let's Sort by **Percent 7 Plus** and look at people that have posted more than 5 stories (again, an arbitrary number).

 <look height="300">
   type: table